 Historical Accounts and Early Beginnings

-AYNLA dates back from its conceptualization stage in late 2009 and was founded by a Cebuano youth leader and nurse together with his other colleagues in service.
+AYNLA dates back from its conceptualization stage in late 2009 and was founded by nine young professional nurses.
 The concept of creating a national organization of newly practicing nurses was made to help and guide them in their new practice and to have an avenue of camaraderie.
 AYNLA was conceived late August of 2009 taking in a different name for its organizational test run.
 Moreover, it was launched in a different name and calling to serve as a springboard to the AYNLA it is now.
 The organization was formally conceptualized and was drafted in September of 2009.

 There were a lot of glitches and heated arguments creating major stirring in the then organization until it reaches reorganization and eventually a lot of gray areas leaving many of its founding members left hanging in mid-air.
 Tensions arise and many discontented leaders just left the organization in inactivity.
 The then Board of Trustees were stirred by political issues and many issues left unanswered leading to the disbandment of the Board.
 The disbandment led a revolutionary turnabout leading to a new organization; the primary calling of AYNLA came in.